Search and replace a target within a project

 From the main menu, selectCtrl+Shift+F.

 In the search field, type your search string.
-Alternatively, in the editor, highlight the string you want to find and press Ctrl+F. RubyMine places the highlighted string into the search field.
+Alternatively, in the editor, highlight the string you want to find and press Ctrl+Shift+F. RubyMine places the highlighted string into the search field.

 To see a list of your previous searches, press Alt+Down.